engrebecca/beauty-insight/README.md

 # 💄 Beauty of Insight 💄

 ## Description
 Competitive market analysis is often a painstaking process that involves hours of research to build spreadsheets of comprehensive data.
-Beauty of Insight is a market analysis tool that allows users to simplify and shorten this process by scraping data from competitive websites.
-As a former brand and product manger in the beauty industry, I built this tool to gather data insights from Sephora, an industry leader in the prestige market.
+Beauty of Insight is a beauty market analysis tool that allows users to simplify and shorten this process by scraping data from competitive websites.
+As a former brand and product manger in the beauty industry, I built this tool to automate much of the process I previously utilized to gather data insights from industry leaders in the prestige beauty market.
 Users can enter a Sephora product category shop URL and the top products will be saved and displayed.
 Information such as a product's image, name, brand, MSRP, rating, and reviews are all captured and displayed.
 The tool also calculates and displays the average MSRP for all products.

 ## Features
 * React is used to create the application and the user interface components